 Desserts still resembled the old NOA from 2015, with similar presentations and even a dish that had survived – the Josper banana.
 I’ll admit, it was tastier than I remembered, but then again, the flavors have probably been changed even if the presentation remained.
 I’m still not too sure if I liked it, though.
 My favorite was actually the chocolate fondant with vanilla ice cream and almond crust (not pictured), which is not in any way my typical dessert choice.
 As for the cheesecake, I would have liked it more classic and without ice cream and the cast iron pan plate.
 Generally, the sweets were too sweet for my palate.

 In conclusion, NOA has come a long way since my last visit.
 In 2018, this is a place that I am much more comfortable recommending.
-That’s why it’s now also included in my map guide on where to eat in Tallinn.
+That’s why it’s now also included in my city guide and map of where to eat in Tallinn.

 What’s your favorite casual eatery in Tallinn?
 Please share in a comment below.